chen10an/anomalous_drawings/README.md

 # anomalous_drawings
-Flask app that detects anomalous drawings: https://anomaly-bowtie.herokuapp.com
+Flask app that detects anomalous bowtie drawings: https://anomaly-bowtie.herokuapp.com (this link might load a bit slowly when you click it the first time)

 This app uses a simple autoencoder to perform anomaly detection on bowtie drawings.
 You can draw a bowtie (or anything) in the left canvas and the right canvas will